-In this example, slave interfaces S5 to S6 support the ACE protocol for connecting masters such as the Cortex-A53 or Cortex-A72 processors.
+In this example, slave interfaces S5 and S6 support the ACE protocol for connecting masters such as the Cortex-A53 or Cortex-A72 processors.
 The CCI-500 manages full coherency and data sharing between L1 and L2 caches of all connected processor clusters.
-Optionally, you can use the ADB-400 asynchronous bridge between components to integrate multiple power domains or clock domains.
+Optionally, you can use the AMBA Domain Bridge (ADB-400) between components to integrate multiple power domains or clock domains.

-Slave interfaces S0 to S4 support ACE-Lite and DVM signaling for connecting I/O coherent devices such as the Mali-T760 graphics unit.
+Slave interfaces S0-S4 support ACE-Lite and DVM signaling for connecting I/O coherent devices such as the Mali-T860 GPU or the Mali-T880 GPU.
 You can use DVM signaling for MMUs such as the MMU-500.